-The 1891 Treaty of Madrid was the first bilateral agreement to recognise France’s sole right to use the word Champagne.
+The 1891 Treaty of Madrid was the first bilateral agreement to recognize France’s sole right to use the word Champagne.
 Since then, a slew of other rulings have followed, cementing that agreement in pretty much every market in the world.
 That’s why these days, when you think of Champagne, you think of France.
 What this is getting at is that in 1977, when Poland tried to claim the sole production rights of its national drink Wodka, it wasn’t such a crazy idea.
-Certainly not as crazy as Cadbury trying to trademark the colour purple.
+Certainly not as crazy as Cadbury trying to trademark the color purple.
 Sadly for them, the superpower formally known as the USSR saw it differently, successfully contesting and defeating Poland in an international court.
 Naturally, poor Poland has been griping about it ever since.
 (That and everything else, seriously, what’s with Polish people and griping?)

 All racial stereotypes aside, what if that ruling was wrong?
 What if the Poles was robbed?